 Warfarin (Coumadin, Jantoven) is a medicine that helps keep your blood from clotting.
-It is also known as a blood thinner.
-This drug may be important if you have already had blood clots, or if your doctor is worried that you may form a blood clot.
+It is one of several medicines known as blood thinners.
+This medicine may be important if you have already had blood clots, or if your health care provider is worried that you may form a blood clot.

-Below are questions you may want to ask your health care provider to help you when you take warfarin.
+Below are questions you may want to ask your provider to help you when you take warfarin.

 Why am I taking warfarin?